Index of contents

 - What are the bottlenecks, i.e. where your user abandons.

 You could track cart abandonment and fix it by identifying problems.
-In this regard, I recommend reading the case histories published on the blog of Lemonstand.
+In this regard, I recommend reading the case histories posted on the Lemonstand blog.

 Shopping cart abandonment is one of the problems that plagues a commerce conversion the most.